itchyny/vim-external/README.md

-# Switch to external applications from Vim
+# Switch to external applications
 You can open

 * the external editor with `<Plug>(external-editor)`.